JimmyWhitaker/label-studio-pach/README.md

 	<img src='images/ls_p_integration.jpg' width='800' title='Pachyderm'>
 </p>

-[Label Studio](https://labelstud.io/) supports many different types of data labeling tasks, while Pachyderm allows you to incorporate data versioning and data-driven pipelines.
+[Label Studio](https://labelstud.io/) supports many different types of data labeling tasks, while [Pachyderm](https://www.pachyderm.com/) allows you to incorporate data versioning and data-driven pipelines.
+Integrating both open source components is a useful way to manage the labeling component of the [data loop](https://jimmymwhitaker.medium.com/completing-the-machine-learning-loop-e03c784eaab4).
 This integration connects a Pachyderm versioned data backend with Label Studio to support versioning datasets and tracking the data lineage of pipelines built off the versioned datasets.

 ## How it works